best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Instance

 When an object is created by a constructor of a class, the resulting object is called an instance of the class.
 The variables specific to an object are called instance variables.

+### Attributes

+A variable associated with a class object.

 ### Parameters and arguments